Neotheater

 Neotheater is the third studio album by American pop band AJR.
-It was released on April 26, 2019, by the band's label AJR Productions.
+It was released on April 26, 2019 by the band's label AJR Productions.
 The album was self-produced by the trio.
+It is a follow-up to the trio's 2017 album The Click (2017).

 Background and release

 The 12 tracks were collectively described as "a coming of age tale that hears the band coming to terms with the sacrifices that come with growing older now that they are in their 20s".
 A description of the album also stated: "The buoyant and uplifting music is juxtaposed with darker lyrical narratives that touch on anxiety, naivete and searching for integrity."

-This album contained two official singles, and two promotional singles.
+This album contained three official singles.
 AJR released the lead single "100 Bad Days" on January 29, 2019.
-They also released two promotional singles "Birthday Party" on March 12, 2019, and "Dear Winter" on April 5, 2019.
-"Dear Winter" was later released as the second official single on August 19, 2019.
-On October 25, 2019 they released "Dear Winter 2.0," an alternate version of the original song with added instruments.
+They followed up with the second single, "Birthday Party", on March 12, 2019.
+"Dear Winter" was later released as the third official single on April 5, 2019.
+On October 25, 2019, they released "Dear Winter 2.0," an alternate version of the original song with added instruments.

 Commercial performance

-Neotheater debuted at number eight on the US Billboard 200 with 32,000 album-equivalent units (of which 22,000 were pure album sales).
+Neotheater debuted at number eight on the US Billboard 200 with 52,000 album-equivalent units (of which 32,000 were pure album sales).
 It is AJR's highest-peaking and first US top 10 album.

 Critical reception

-The album received favorable to mixed reviews.
+The album received generally positive reviews.
 Rolling Stone wrote in par, citing the bubbly tracks stepped in light orchestration, crisp hooks, and the social commentary, while AllMusic says that the album is "never less than refreshing".